jwt

 jwt::validate_claims(Claims, Policy, [now(1700000001)]).

 Verify an asymmetric token using a JWK Set.
-The library selects a key
+The library selects matching

 | ?- JWKSet = {keys-[PublicJWK]},